Pseudodifferential Weyl calculus on vector bundles: Details on the expansion of the star product

 \section{Details on the expansion of the star product}

 This appendix provides additional details on the proof of Proposition~\ref{Prp:StarProdExp}, which concerns the expansion of the star product.
-Specifically, Sections~\ref{Subsec:Exp2} recalls the expansions of the geometric factor~\eqref{eq:GeomFact}, the oscillatory exponential, as well as the vectors~\eqref{eq:Vectors} forming the geodesic triangle in Figure~\ref{Fig:Triangle} as derived in \cite{dls_weyl}.
+Specifically, \cref{Subsec:Exp2} recalls the expansions of the geometric factor in \cref{eq:GeomFact}, the oscillatory exponential, as well as the vectors in \cref{eq:Vectors}.
+These form the geodesic triangle in \cref{Fig:Triangle}, as derived in \cite{dls_weyl}.
 The expansion of the holonomy is derived in~\cref{Appendix:Holonomy}.